apioo/fusio-docs/docs/use_cases/spa_backend/index.md

 # SPA Backend

-Using Fusio as SPA Backend means, that you have an existing Single-Page-Application like Angular or REACT and you need a backend for this frontend app.
+Using Fusio as SPA Backend means, that you have an existing Single-Page-Application like Angular or React and you need a backend for this frontend app.
 Fusio can act as backend for those apps by providing the fitting endpoints i.e. to CRUD entities or also to execute more complex business logic.
-The great advantage of Fusio in this use case is that it has the ability to generate complete type safe SDKs which makes building those apps more robust since you directly know at the build-step in case a property of a response has changed.
+The great advantage of Fusio in this use case is that it has the ability to generate complete type safe SDKs which makes building those apps more robust since all method and property calls are validated in the build-step.
 It also helps to handle topics like authorization and authentication.

 ## Development